NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/appendix.md

 In 2020 the Smithsonian Institution introduced augmented reality Instagram filters built on Facebook’s [Spark AR studio](https://sparkar.facebook.com/ar-studio/) as part of its [Instagram Stories experience](https://dpo.si.edu/blog/do-it-for-the-gram/).
 Collection objects used in this interface were drawn from the Smithsonian’s available pool of 3D models made available as part of its formal Open Access program.

+##    i.iii Małopolska’s Virtual Museums

+In 2021, [Małopolska’s Virtual Museums](https://sketchfab.com/blogs/community/1000-new-cultural-heritage-3d-models-dedicated-to-the-public-domain/), a consortium of 48 Polish museums, made available more than 1,000 high-quality three-dimensional models spanning subjects including arms and armor, fine art, engineering, geology, and more.
+This contribution is one of the largest single contributions to the global commons at one time.
+Małopolska’s Virtual Museums are breaking new ground and defining new achievements in excellence with the ambition, production rate, and distribution of their global 3D cultural resources.
+Their contribution shows that a quality 3D model program can be achieved by organizations throughout the world with the serious dedication of personnel, resources, and time.

+Most of the models from Małopolska’s Virtual Museums  are available in the public domain with the Creative Commons Zero Public Domain Dedication (CC0 1.0).
+Dedicating 3D models to the public domain with the internationally operative legal tool CC0 enables these cultural resources to be used for a broad spectrum of re-use and remixing applications—even for commercial purposes—without any attribution or legal restriction.
+Public domain content supports contemporary creators and businesses alike to build new content and experiences with undue burden and limitation.
+A significant portion of the 3D models from Małopolska’s Virtual Museums include realistically texture and material settings, allowing you to place them directly into the user's preferred context and setting such as new 3D models, animations, games, movies, and visualizations.